gterzian/automata/conversation_summary.md

 First attempt used `Option<Scene>` but had logic errors, leading to panics.

-**gterzian**: "No so the problem is the worker goes back to the beginning of the loop and then takes the scene again, so if the render event is received you can't be sure the scene is some.
+**gterzian**: "No so the problem is the renderer goes back to the beginning of the loop and then takes the scene again, so if the render event is received you can't be sure the scene is some.
 We need to do more than use an option around the scene, rather we need an enum with three variants: NeedUpdate(scene), ComputingUpdate, Updated(scene)."

 Implemented proper three-state machine:
-- `NeedUpdate(scene)` - Scene ready for worker
+- `NeedUpdate(scene)` - Scene ready for renderer
-- `ComputingUpdate` - Worker computing
+- `ComputingUpdate` - Renderer computing
 - `Updated(scene)` - Scene ready to render

 **gterzian**: "only start the compute when RedrawRequested comes in, and only if not paused.
 This means RenderComplete should just keep the lock and use the scene, not set it immediately to NeedUpdate.
 Also, we want to re-use the same scene (make sure to reset it)."